Accelerating operator Sinkhorn iteration with overrelaxation: Numerical experiments

 To see this, first observe that the optimal scaling matrix $L$ can be taken diagonal, since $\Phi(Z)$ is a diagonal matrix.
 Correspondingly, Sinkhorn type algorithms based on Cholesky decomposition will only produce diagonal $L_t$.
 Let $L = \diag(\ell_1, \dots, \ell_k)$ and $R \in \GL_n(\R)$.
 Then, $(L, R)$ is a solution to operator scaling of the above CP map $\Phi$ if and only if

 So $P = R$ and $\alpha_i = n\ell_i^2$ yield a solution to frame scaling, and vice versa.

 \paragraph{Data generation.} In the experiment, we set $n = 50$, $k = 55$, and generate an initial frame from the standard Gaussian distribution of $\R^n$.
-We run the algorithms for $200$ iterations where the overrelaxation is activated at iteration $p = 10$.
+We run the algorithms on the same randomly generated instance for $200$ iterations where the overrelaxation is activated at iteration $p = 10$.
+Although this is a random instance, we report that the result is typical and observed the same behaviour on different random seeds.

 \paragraph{Results.} The result is shown in Figure~\ref{fig:frame}.
 Our SOR methods achieve an error of the order of $10^{-14}$ after about $100$ iterations, whereas the error of the operator Sinkhorn was still of the order of $10^{-8}$ after $200$ iterations; see Figure~\ref{fig:frame_iter}.
+We also plot the local convergence rate $\rho(\omega)$ as given in Theorem~\ref{thm: local convergence} with the actual local convergence rate $\beta^2$ of OSI.
+We can observe the slopes of the SOR methods match $\rho(\omega)$ quite well.
 We see that the convergence rates of all three SOR methods are the same, validating the local convergence result in Theorem~\ref{thm: local convergence}.
 We can observe a similar trend in running time (Figure~\ref{fig:frame_time}).
 In particular, our SOR methods achieve a desired accuracy much faster than the standard OSI.
 The geodesic SOR is slightly slower than the other SOR variants, which is expected because the computation of geodesics is more expensive than Cholesky decompositions.

+\paragraph{Effect of $\omega$.} To see the effect of the relaxation parameter $\omega$, we also run Cholesky-OR with different fixed values of $\omega \in \{1.0, 1.2, 1.4, 1.6, 1.8\}$ (without the adaptive estimation) on the same frame scaling instance.
+Furthermore, we run it with the adaptively estimated parameter $\omega_{\mathrm{est}}$ and the optimal parameter $\omega_{\mathrm{opt}}$ \eqref{eq:omega-opt} with the actual local convergence rate $\beta^2$ of OSI.
+The result is shown in Figure~\ref{fig:varying_omega}.
+We can see that $\omega_{\mathrm{opt}} = 1.622$ works best as shown in Theorem~\ref{thm: local convergence}.
+Our adaptive estimation $\omega_{\mathrm{est}} = 1.593$ is close to $\omega_{\mathrm{opt}}$ and the convergence rate is near optimal.
+Although overrelaxation always accelerates OSI (i.e., $\omega = 1$), choosing $\omega$ too large (e.g., $\omega = 1.8$) leads to poor acceleration.
+This illustrates the importance of choosing an appropriate value of $\omega$ and shows that our adaptive estimation works quite well.